Zendaya Turns a Breezy Summer Sundress into a Red Carpet Win

 The ruffled off-the-shoulder frock is still among the hottest silhouettes of the summer, and Zendaya found a way to turn the warm-weather style into a red carpet–worthy win.
 The Spider-Man: Homecoming star stepped out for a photocall in Madrid, Spain, in a light blue Jonathan Simkhai dress that we’d love to wear to our next summer wedding.

 The frock featured a cascading ruffled neckline that flowed down her side and was almost strapless, save for two skinny straps holding it up.
 The pretty periwinkle gown (shop a similar style here) also featured a tasteful cutout at her right rib and a thigh-high slit that showed off her toned legs.
+If you love her look, check out another similar, winning style here.

 Zendaya paired the dress with blue sequined pumps from Rihanna's collaboration with Manolo Blahnik ($1,295; manoloblahnik.com), a wavy hairstyle, and hoop earrings.
-If you love her look, check out another similar, winning style here.
+RiRi personally gifted her with the heels last summer, and Zendaya's promised "slayage" definitely showed up on Tuesday night.

-Her Spider-Man co-star, Tom Holland, went more casual for the event, rocking a blue blazer, white tee, low-rise jeans, and Nike sneakers.
+Her Spider-Man co-star, Tom Holland, went more casual for the event, rocking a blue blazer, white tee, low-rise jeans, Nike sneakers, and a Miansai necklace ($145; miansai.com).

 As for the film, while Zendaya stars alongside Holland, she won’t be playing his love interest, Mary Jane Watson.
 The actress will be playing a character named Michelle, who we know little about.